Problem Gambling Defined

 The term problem gambling has been used in different ways by the research community, ranging from individuals who fall short of the diagnostic criteria for pathological gambling to persons whose gambling behavior compromises, disrupts, or damages personal, family or vocational pursuits.
 According to National Council on Problem Gambling, this term is also used as a more inclusive category that encompasses a continuum of gambling difficulties, with pathological gambling at one end of the spectrum.
 A problem gambler dedicates more time, thought and money towards gambling.

-To be diagnosed as a pathological gambler, an individual must meet at least five out of ten diagnostic criteria established by the American Psychiatric Association:
+To be diagnosed as a disordered gambler, an individual must meet at least four out of nine diagnostic criteria established by the American Psychiatric Association:

 - thinks constantly about gambling